viktorijabrun/Authentication-API-test/ReadMe.md

 - Open Postman.
 - Go to File > Import.
-- Import the collection JSON file provided in this repository.
+- Import the collection JSON file provided in this repository `.\postman_exports\authentication-db.postman_collection.json\`

 #### 2. Run the Tests: